ambianic/ambianic-docs/docs-md/users/quickstart.md

 ### The Ambianic Edge CLI

 The installer will start the service for you.
 To manage the runtime you can use the `ambianic` command line.
-A few example
+A few examples:

 - Start, Stop or Restart with `ambianic [ start | stop | restart ]`
 - View the instance status with `ambianic status`